Hallux valgus – vad det är, varför det uppstår och vad du kan göra - Rehcore AB

 Hallux Valgus

-Hallux valgus, also known as bunion, is a common foot problem in which the big toe is angled inward toward the other toes.
+Hallux valgus, also known as a bunion, is a common foot problem where the big toe angles inwards towards the other toes.
 This misalignment often causes a bump to form at the joint of the big toe, which can cause both pain and difficulty finding shoes that fit.
-The condition often develops over several years and can worsen if left untreated.
+The condition often develops over several years and can worsen if not treated.

 Symptoms of hallux valgus